How do they compare?

-The bank staff member doesn’t necessarily know that you don’t quite qualify but they convince you to apply for the home loan anyway.
+The bank loan officer doesn’t necessarily know that you don’t quite qualify but they convince you to apply for the home loan anyway.
 Then again, they might know you don’t qualify at all!

-The staff member is pretty much praying that the deal will go through so this usually means that a lot of Australians get declined and miss out on buying their dream home.
+The staff member is pretty much hoping that the deal will go through which means a lot of Australians get declined and miss out on buying their dream home.

 You’re saving time and hassle and can avoid getting unnecessary credit enquiries listed on your credit file when you apply for home loans that you don’t qualify for.

-Bank policy can be black and white and, frankly, bank staff don’t know it.
+Bank policy can be very black and white and bank staff don’t know this.